I work at a gun range in Florida and people bring their kids all the time

 Hopes&Fears answers questions with the help of people who know what they're talking about.
-Today, we answer a reader's question about a mysterious piece of aircraft equipment.
+Today, we're wondering about the appearance of painted, sculpted and graffitied shorthand for penises.

 What's changed since Fight Club: Terrorism, vibrators, soap